Oymyakon: Climate

-With an extreme subarctic climate (Köppen climate classification Dfd), Oymyakon is known as one of the places considered the Northern Pole of Cold, the other being the town of Verkhoyansk, located 629 km away by air.
+With an extreme subarctic climate (Köppen climate classification Dfd, Trewartha climate classification Ecle), Oymyakon is known as one of the places considered the Northern Pole of Cold, the other being the town of Verkhoyansk, located 629 km away by air.
 The weather station is in a valley between Oymyakon and Tomtor.
 The station is at 750 m above sea level and the surrounding mountains, at 1100 m, cause cold air to pool in the valley: in fact, recent studies show that winter temperatures in the area increase with altitude by as much as 10 C-change.
-The ground is permanently frozen (continuous permafrost).
+The reason Oymyakon is so cold is due to the fact that the village is surrounded by mountains trapping cold air and not allowing warm winds to come.
+Another reason is that Oymyakon only receives around a few hours of daylight in the winter, accounting for the extremely low temperatures in the winter.
+Oymyakon's distance from the ocean can also affect the temperatures.
+Due to the harsh conditions, the ground is permanently frozen (continuous permafrost).

 There is a monument built around the town square commemorating an unofficial reading in January 1924 of −71.2 C. This was shown on the Australian program 60 Minutes in a 2012 documentary.
 On 6 February 1933, a temperature of −67.7 C was recorded at Oymyakon's weather station.
 This was almost the coldest officially recorded temperature in the Northern Hemisphere (Verkhoyansk had recorded −67.8 C on 5 and 7 February, 1892).
 Only Antarctica and Greenland have recorded lower official temperatures (the lowest being -89.2 C, recorded at Vostok Station on 21 July 1983).
-The unofficial record cold temperature is roughly 8°C warmer than the sublimation point of carbon dioxide.